The Outsiders (film): Development

 Approximately 15 pages of children's signatures were attached to the letter written in different colors.
 Moved by the letter, Coppola read the book and was impressed by the relationships between the greaser kids.
 It brought back memories of when he had been a drama counselor working with children at a summer camp in his youth.

 Casting

-The casting process led to debut or star-making performances of actors who would be collectively referred to throughout the 80s as the Brat Pack: C. Thomas Howell, Matt Dillon, Patrick Swayze, Ralph Macchio, Rob Lowe, Emilio Estevez and Tom Cruise.
-Mickey Rourke, Scott Baio, and Dennis Quaid also auditioned for roles but were not cast.
+The casting process led to debut or star-making performances of actors in the 1980s: C. Thomas Howell, Matt Dillon, Patrick Swayze, Ralph Macchio, Rob Lowe, Emilio Estevez, Diane Lane, and Tom Cruise.
+Timothy Hutton, Sean Penn, Mickey Rourke, Robert Downey Jr., Anthony Michael Hall, Scott Baio, and Dennis Quaid also auditioned for roles but were not cast.
 Producer Fred Roos, a frequent collaborator with Coppola, was partially responsible for the film's casting.
 In particular, he scouted Patrick Swayze based on his performance in the roller skating movie Skatetown, U.S.A.
 (1979).
-Val Kilmer was approached to play Ponyboy but he turned it down as he was prepping a Broadway play Slab Boys.
+Val Kilmer was approached for a role in the film, but he turned it down as he was prepping for a Broadway play (The Slab Boys).